sandrey88/goit-pythonweb-hw-04/README.md

 ## Logging

 The script creates detailed logs that include:

 - Start of the sorting process
 - Copying of each file
 - Any errors that occur during the process
 - Process completion with summary

-## Error Handling

-- Source folder existence verification
-- Automatic creation of target folder and subfolders
-- Logging of all errors with detailed information